We’ve now announced all three of our keynote speakers for Frankly MSP Live 2020.

 Last but not least for keynote speakers, we have Tiffani Bova.
 Tiffani is the Growth & Innovation Evangelist at Salesforce and the Wall Street Journal bestselling author of Growth IQ, which talks about the 10 paths to business growth.
 Tiffani discusses how to figure out which combination and sequence of those paths will work for growing your business.

 Mike and Tiffani will be doing book signings, Nigel’s going to be hanging out for the whole two-day event, and with attendance capped at 150 attendees that means a tremendous opportunity to connect with these three amazing speakers.
 So grab your tickets before they sell out!
-Go to franklymsplive.com to get those and make sure you also book your hotel at the Ritz-Carlton Bacara, Santa Barbara to nab our special room rates.
+Go to franklymsplive.com [No longer active.] to get those and make sure you also book your hotel at the Ritz-Carlton Bacara, Santa Barbara to nab our special room rates.

 Well now, all this talk of keynote speakers ties nicely into my guest for today, Chris Reckord.
 Because as it happens, I learned about Tiffani Bova from Chris when he recommended her book on LinkedIn and said how much he enjoyed hearing her speak.